Aulacephalodon: Paleoecology

-Aulacephalodon specimens have been found in both the Madumabisa Mudstone "Formation" of Zambia and the Cistecephalus zone sediments of South Africa.
-Though geographically different localities, the specimens found at both locations are not found to be morphologically distinct from each other.
+Aulacephalodon specimens have been found in Cistecephalus zone sediments of South Africa.
 The terrain of the Cistecephalus zone is thought to be a lowland composed of vast floodplains, with many traversing streams that crossed the landscape.
 The climate of the Beaufort Group during the Late Permian was semi-arid, with seasonal rainfall.
 While the overall climate of the Cistecephalus zone was not suitable for diverse environments, this zone was the height of genetic diversity of dicynodonts.
 Aulacephalodon occupied over 86% of the rich localities of the Cistecephalus zone, suggesting the habitat during this time was extremely suitable for Aulacephalodon.
 Recent biostratigraphy of the Beaufort Group has marked the lower boundary of the Cistecephalus assemblage zone by the first appearance of Aulacephalodon and the first appearance of Cistecephalus.
 This more specific boundary is the result of a refined biozonation map and new technology that allows for more accurate geographic information data (GIS).